turtlemonvh/blanket/README.md

     - should be able to combile for centos, ubuntu, windows, mac in 32bit/64bit versions all at once
     - http://dave.cheney.net/2015/08/22/cross-compilation-with-go-1-5
 - command line completion
-    - cobra has this built in, but will probably have to work with build system / makfile to get this right
+    - cobra has this built in, but will probably have to work with build system / makefile to get this right
+    - package this up into RPM/Deb
 - include weights for fair queuing
 - use stacked bars to show the amt of tasks of each type that have failed, are in progress, or succeeded
     - http://getbootstrap.com/components/#progress-stacked